changhae-kim/ImpLearn/README.md

 ## Dependencies

-The codes have been tested with these versions of software, though older or newer versions could still be compatible:
+The codes have been tested with these versions of software, though older or newer versions could be compatible:
 ```
 dependencies:
   - crest==2.12